 Within the last twenty years, corporations have begun to make the environment a priority while producing goods or providing services.
 A sustainability officer (often referred to as a CSO, or chief sustainability officer) is someone who will analyze and predict a company or institution's future outlook, present stability, and environmental impact.
 The sustainability officer sets policy, goals and objectives to assure that the corporation maintains and even exceeds productivity and profitability, and meets or exceeds environmental policy.

-The CSO is responsible for providing an ongoing evaluation of the company's profits, personnel, ecological outlook and other factors that affect company performance.
-The CSO reports directly to the Chief Executive Officer (CEO) or an Executive Management Team.
-The position of the CSO is to have direct contact with most, if not all, of the personnel involved in the production process.
+The sustainability officer is responsible for providing an ongoing evaluation of the company's profits, personnel, ecological outlook, and other factors that affect company performance.
+He or she reports directly to the Chief Executive Officer (CEO), or an executive management team.
+The position of the sustainability officer is to have direct contact with most, if not all, of the personnel involved in the production process.
 The job requires a person who is dedicated to reducing the company's carbon footprint, in and above compliance to environmental regulations set by the government.
 The position is multi-faceted and provides the opportunity to be involved at almost every level of production.

 Although often connected with environmental issues such as water and energy use, a growing number of companies are taking sustainability efforts much further by improving working conditions in their supply chain, creating better safety procedures, and reaping profits from products that address environmental and social problems.

 Companies are often engaged in sustainability at one of three stages: